Is it time to short sell your home?

-Don't know what a short sale is?
-A short sale happens when the amount of the outstanding loans is greater than the amount for which the home could sell.
-This may be attributed to many factors, but commonly is a result of a rapidly declining real estate market.
+Not sure what a short sale is?
+A short sale occurs when the amount of the outstanding loans is greater than the value of the home.
+Short sales are typically caused by home prices in an area rapidly declining.

-Next, find out your closing costs.
-My work in this area has taught me to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.
+Next, calculate your closing costs.
+My experience means I know to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.

 Finally, call your lender and let them know of your situation.
-They may even have a particular team that oversees short sales.
+They may even have a particular team that manages short sales.
 Ask about their particular steps.
-Some lenders will be more willing to work with you than others.
-They may be able to reduce your loan principal or make other arrangements.
+Some lenders will be more able to work with you than others.
+They may be able to decrease the amount owed or make other arrangements.
 Your lender will have to give consent for the final sale.